 Digital planning of the implant position, emergence profile and CAD/CAM workflows including implant prosthetics may play a major role in this discussion.
-Also, ideas like the "one abutment at a time" concept or the digital guided immediate implant placement as modern digital components are depending on a modern implant system as well as digital techniques in respect of basic principles of the biology.
+Also, ideas like the "one abutment at a time" concept or the digital guided immediate implant placement as modern digital components are depending on a modern implant system as well as digital techniques in respect of basic principles of biology.

-This lecture will discuss the influence of modern implant systems and digital technologies on the biological and healing success.
+This lecture will discuss the influence of modern implant systems and digital technologies on biological and healing success.